quinnkeast/jengoertzen-website/_books/books.md

   - title: Redshirts
     author: John Scalzi
     thoughts: This one wasn't for me.
+  - title: The Unconsoled
+    author: Kazuo Ishiguro
+    thoughts: This book opened my eyes to the fact that I needed to quit my job.
   - title: Old Man's War
     author: John Scalzi
     thoughts: The book where I discovered John Scalzi and then needed to read everything he wrote.